Last updated on September 13th, 2021 at 10:05 am

 Your AC unit could cause your travel trailer to shake either upon start-up or while running, and it should be a fairly easy thing to notice.
 If you can feel the walls or even the entirety of your rig shake when the AC clicks on, you may need to head up to the roof for some repairs!

-Your Pop Outs May Need More Support
+Reason 9: Pop-Outs May Need More Support

-Is your travel trailer shaking but primarily in the pop outs or slide out portions of your rig?
-It could mean that these movable sections need additional support, usually in the form of slide out stabilizers.
+Is your travel trailer shaking but primarily in the pop-outs or slide-out portions of your rig?
+It could mean that these movable sections need additional support, usually in the form of slide-out stabilizers.

-However, slide out stabilizers have been known to do more harm than good, especially on newer rigs.
-It is something to consider, especially if you are under a manufacturer warranty- using slide out stabilizers can often void these important contracts!
+However, slide-out stabilizers have been known to do more harm than good, especially on newer rigs.
+It is something to consider, especially if you are under a manufacturer warranty- using slide-out stabilizers can often void these important contracts!

 With all of this information on shaky travel trailers, what can you do to best prevent this rocking and rolling from happening on your next camping trip?
 Let’s take a look at the many possible solutions to these common travel trailer problems!